 31 BCE – Roman Empire – Octavian, Augustus Ceasar, defeated the rulers of Egypt, Anthony and Cleopatra (the last Pharoah) and ended the Hellenistic Era.
 The fall of Cleopatra is considered the pivotal moment that defined the end of Ancient Greece and Egypt.

-8 AD – Ovid’s Metamorphoses – was written as a single poem of fifteen books with 250 stories linked by the common theme of metamorphosis.
+8 CE – Ovid’s Metamorphoses – was written as a single poem of fifteen books with 250 stories linked by the common theme of metamorphosis.
 Most of his content was inspired by the earlier Homeric Epics.

 Augustus Caesar exiled Ovid and banned Ovid’s books from the libraries of Rome, who sought to institute moral reform.
 There was a gradual movement toward the need for a unified Religion as the Roman Empire tried to instill in the minds of their “people” that the Emperors themselves were Gods associated with the Sun.
 But, the Roman people hung onto their original beliefs which increasingly conflicted with Roman authority.

-274 AD – Sol Invictus – Roman emperor Aurelian made Sol Invictus (The Unconquered Sun) the official God of Rome.
+274 CE – Sol Invictus – Roman emperor Aurelian made Sol Invictus (The Unconquered Sun) the official God of Rome.
 At that time December 25, was the actual day of the Winter Solstice and was celebrated as the birth of the Sun.

-313 AD – Edict of Milan – Constantine, the Western Roman Emperor, and Eastern Roman Emperor Licinius signed the Edict of Milan, which finally ensured religious tolerance for Christians.
+313 CE – Edict of Milan – Constantine, the Western Roman Emperor, and Eastern Roman Emperor Licinius signed the Edict of Milan, which finally ensured religious tolerance for Christians.
 The agreement granted freedom of worship to all, regardless of deity, and brought an end to the Age of Martyrs (killing of Christians and Jews), which had begun after Jesus’ death.

-379-395 AD – Roman Emperor Theodosius – commanded that all “pagan” scrolls, statues, temples etc…be destroyed.
+379-395 CE – Roman Emperor Theodosius – commanded that all “pagan” scrolls, statues, temples etc…be destroyed.
 Pagan means “country dweller.”
 All of Rome was dedicated to pagan Gods and Goddesses.
 His reach went beyond Rome to Greece, Egypt and Jerusalem.
 The ties between humans and nature were severed, which plummeted humanity into the Dark Ages.

 The Renaissance – Age of Enlightenment created an opening for artists to express the ancient trees myths of Greco-Roman culture into their pantings and architecture to help people “remember” again.

-1480 AD – The Allegory of Spring is the largest mythological painting of the Early Renaissance.
+1480 – The Allegory of Spring is the largest mythological painting of the Early Renaissance.
 It was commissioned by the Medici family.
 It is set in a meadow complete with flowers and trees.
 It shows nine figures, all based on a mythological text.
 Mercury is moving the winter clouds so spring can come.
 Venus, the goddess of love and beauty, is in the center of the picture surrounded a myrtle plant that represents sexual desire, marriage, and child bearing.
 The orange trees represent the blossoming of spring and birth of children.